spbkaizo/baudio/CMOY-Headphone-Amp.md

 python3 calc_gain.py 1K 2K
 The gain of the CMoy amplifier is: 3.00
 ```

+You can also play with this value on the simulator.

 If you want to tinker with the gain, you should read this: https://tangentsoft.com/audio/cmoy//tweaks.html